 Traditionally in Ascoli they are served with fried custard Cremini, as the combination of the savory olives is an excellent contrast to the sweetness of the custard and the cocktail.

-Other fried starters you can serve together with the fried stuffed olives are fried Crispelle, fried mozzarella balls and sticks, fried risotto balls (not arancini), and fried Neapolitan pizza.
+Other fried starters you can serve with the fried stuffed olives are fried Crispelle, fried mozzarella balls and sticks, fried risotto balls (not arancini), and fried Neapolitan pizza.

 Steps to make this recipe